What Is a Balanced Diet?

 It was clear from these findings, said ComPsych CEO Dr. Richard A. Chaifetz, that energy was a key factor in productivity.
 He also stated that lack of energy was the most common health-related complaint heard from employees.

-The conclusion to be drawn is that the connection between well-balanced diets, weight and energy not only lead to general wellness, but are an essential factor in the workplace and that companies that promote healthy food as part of a comprehensive wellness workout can expect to reap rich dividends from their employees in terms of performance and output.
+The conclusion to be drawn is that the connection between well-balanced diets, weight and energy not only lead to general wellness, but are an essential factor in the workplace and that companies that promote healthy food as part of a comprehensive wellness workout can expect to reap rich dividends from their employees regarding performance and output.